 Option 1: Ensure that affected activities are not exported

 Find any Activities with affected WebViews.
 If these Activities do not need to take Intents from other apps you can set android:exported=false for the Activities in your Manifest.
 This ensures that malicious apps cannot send harmful inputs to any WebViews in these Activities.

 - Prevent unsafe file loads

 Ensure that affected WebViews cannot load the cookie database.
-WebViews that load unsanitized file:// URLs from untrusted Intents can be attacked by malicious apps in the following way.
-A malicious web page can write <script> tags into the cookies database and then a malicious app can send an Intent with a file:// URL pointing to your WebView cookies database.
-The malicious script will execute if the cookies database is loaded in a WebView and can steal session information.
+WebViews that load unsanitized file:// URLs from untrusted Intents can be attacked by malicious apps in two steps.
+First step: a malicious web page can write <script> tags into the cookies database.
+Second step: this modified cookies database file can be loaded if a malicious app sends an Intent with a file:// URL pointing to your WebView cookies database, or if the malicious webpage itself redirects your WebView to the file URL.
+The malicious <script> stored in the cookies database will load and execute, which can steal session information.

 We’re here to help

 If you have technical questions about the vulnerability, you can post to Stack Overflow and use the tag “android-security.”
 For clarification on steps you need to take to resolve this issue, you can contact our developer support team.